Traffic & road safety

 - Kempsey Shire Council.

 Council provides all support services for the running of the committee under Transport for NSW guidelines.
-The committee currently meets quarterly, commencing in the first week of March each year.
+The committee currently meets quarterly, beginning in the first week of March each year.